HH OB Policies

 Labor and Delivery Department Policies

-- Universal COVID testing (nasal swab) for ALL obstetrical patients presenting to Labor and Delivery is being done.
-Results are available in about 1 hour.
+- Universal COVID testing (nasal swab) for ALL obstetrical patients, their birth partners and birth support person presenting to Labor and Delivery is being done.
+Results are available in about 30 minutes.

 - Scheduled C/S patients and scheduled induction patients will be tested after they arrive.

 - If the patient tests COVID-19 POSITIVE, the birth partner will be unable to stay with patient and will be sent home, and NICU will attend the delivery and transport the newborn to the Isolation Nursery.
 We know this sounds harsh but COVID is too contagious to risk anyone else getting sick.

 - All patients (labor checks, C/S, or OB problems) will check-in to the Obstetrical Emergency Department (OBED)